jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 - One interface for multiple AI providers
 - Conversation history and organization

-<span id="open-webui-for-the-tinkerers"></span>

 #### Open-WebUI: For the tinkerers

-I also set up <a href="https://openwebui.com/" target="_blank">Open-WebUI ➡️</a> on our home server for when I want to experiment with different models or experimenting with Ollama.
+I also set up <a href="https://openwebui.com/" target="_blank">Open-WebUI ➡️</a> on our home server for when I want to experiment with different models or try Ollama.

 <div class="gallery-box">
   <div class="gallery">